writememe/day-one-net-toolkit/README.md

 By using this toolkit, you will be able to answer and provide information on questions like:

-- What model(s) of Cisco devices do we have?
+_- What model(s) of Cisco devices do we have?_
-- What OS version(s) do we have for the same model across the inventory?
+_- What OS version(s) do we have for the same model across the inventory?_
-- Has someone configured IPv6 on any devices?
+_- Has someone configured IPv6 on any devices?_
-- What local usernames are configured on all platforms?
+_- What local usernames are configured on all platforms?_
-- What devices have the longest uptime?
+_- What devices have the longest uptime?_
-- What are all our serial numbers which we need for maintainance renewals?
+_- What are all our serial numbers which we need for maintenance renewals?_

 ## Pre-requisites ##